jkk004/spotifytoyoutubewithnoapis/README.md

 # Spotify to Youtube
+*After a year of not looking at this, I'm surprised it still works after just adding one "?" after "watch".
+Pretty surprised how well the code has stood up.

 I did this with no APIs, which means I am very limited in what I can do.
 I didn't use the Spotify/Youtube APIs because for the user, it is quite the hassle to sign up for all that and go through with their ordeals.
 Overall, I'm satisfied with the result, and I felt I learned a lot.

 All you have to do to use this is to copy and paste your Spotify playlist url when prompted to in the code